tylertitsworth/5th-age-srd/Classes/Fighter.md

 ## Gear

-At 1st level, a fighter starts with a melee weapon or two, a ranged weapon if they want it, armor, and standard non-magical gear that is suggested by the character's backgrounds.
+At 1st level, a fighter starts with a melee weapon or two, a ranged weapon if they want it, armor, and standard non-magical gear that is suggested by the character's background.

 ### Gold Pieces